mudita/MuditaOS/test/README.md

 If something is stupid but it works, it's not stupid

 Simple utility to run key presses, AT commands & wait for response form phone scriptable in python.
-Great for repetetive tasks as i.e. phone unlock, or UI tests with multiple key presses.
+Great for repetitive tasks as i.e. phone unlock, or UI tests with multiple key presses.

 # running in console